The Me, Without

 "In her eloquent debut, a memoir and meditation on living with less...
 Raposo’s engaging report on stripping life down will inspire readers looking for manageable tweaks to hectic living.”

-We own twice the amount of stuff we did fifty years ago, committing to the magical art of tidying up only to purge and buy again.
-Online dating is at an all-time high across age groups, yet one-third of users never transfer swiping into offline romance.
-Americans bill more out-out-office hours than any other advanced economy.
-Social media overuse frazzles psychologists and parents.
-Binge-watching culture has antiquated the anticipated weekend movie marathon.
-In a world architected for overwhelm, it’s no surprise we often find ourselves wandering exhausted and unsure.
+Our modern conveniences are overwhelming us.
+We own twice the amount of stuff we did fifty years ago, purging our spaces only to mindlessly click and fill again.
+Online dating is at an all-time high across age groups, yet one-third of users never swipe right to offline romance.
+Social media overuse frazzles psychologists and impedes genuine connection.
+Americans bill more out-out-office hours than any other advanced economy and auto-binge-watching has antiquated the anticipated movie marathon.
+In a world architected for overwhelm, it’s no wonder we wander exhausted and unsure.

 Hearing this struggle in the hundreds of humans she’s interviewed—and recognizing a gnaw within herself—journalist Jacqueline Raposo intimately tackles this overwhelm in The Me, Without: A Year Exploring Habit, Healing, and Happiness.